Halloween Spider Cake- Free Video Tutorial

-We have a new spider cake video to share just in time for Halloween!
+We have a cute spider cake video to share just in time for Halloween!

 The star of today's cake is a cute little candy-corn-loving buttercream spider.
 This is the only kind of spider that I like!
 We hope that you enjoy this simple tutorial!